erikenbody/markdown-cv/index.md

 ## About Me

 Evolutionary biologist fascinated with biodiversity and the evolutionary processes that generate diversity in wild populations.
-My research leverages current technologies in genomic sequencing and field ecology to study the mechanisms that maintain population and trait diveristy through natural, social, and sexual selection processess.
+My research leverages current technologies in genomic sequencing and field ecology to study the mechanisms that maintain population and trait diversity through natural, social, and sexual selection processes.
 These projects span a diverse group of organisms.

 ## Appointments